 Background

 IBA Japan member firms generally have AML/CFT policies based on their group standards.
-These standards are based upon globally accepted standards issued by FATF and other complimentary standards like Wolfsberg.
+These standards are based upon globally accepted standards issued by FATF and other complementary standards like Wolfsberg.

 The challenge for our members is implementing global policies using a risk-based approach whilst ensuring compliance with the Japanese CDD regime.
 Some aspects unique to Japan are rule-based and not necessarily conducive to the best outcome in AML/CFT.
 Below is a list of areas in the CDD regime in Japan which could be improved.